aregtech/areg-sdk/examples/13_pubmesh/ReadMe.md

 The **13_pubmesh** project demonstrates the AREG Framework’s capability to manage a **meshed network** of **distributed services**, integrating both **Public** and **Local Services**.
 The project showcases how the framework efficiently connects **Service Providers** and **Service Consumers** to handle **inter-process communication (IPC)** using *Object Remote Procedure Call (Object RPC)*, enabling scalable and reliable communication across the network.

+> [!IMPORTANT]
+> To test this example, ensure an `mcrouter` process is running on a network-accessible machine to enable message routing.
+Verify that the `areg.init` configuration file includes the correct IP address and port number for the `mcrouter`.

 ## Key Concepts

-- **Distributed Service Mesh**: Learn how to create a meshed network where **Public** and **Local Services** interact seamlessly, enabling efficient message forwarding and processing across multiple nodes.
+- **Distributed Service Mesh**: Learn how to create a meshed network of services where **Public** and **Local Services** interact seamlessly, enabling efficient message forwarding and processing across multiple nodes.
 - **Service Interface:** Utilize the Service Interface document and code generator to automate **Object Remote Procedure Call (Object RPC)** message creation and dispatching, enhancing efficiency and simplifying communication between host and remote target.
 - **IPC (Inter-Process Communication)**: Explore scenarios where service providers and consumers communicate across multiple processes.
 - **Service Discovery**: Both **Public** and **Local Services** are automatically discovered and connected within a process or across the network, ensuring real-time interaction and fault tolerance.